gbook/nidb/importing-data.md

 |Archive|**Archiving** - The data is being archived.
 Depending on the size of the dataset, this could be minutes, hours, or days<br>**Archived** - The data is finished archiving|
 |Complete|The entire import process has finished|

+Once the parsing stage is complete, you will need to select which series you want to import.
+This step gives you the opportunity to see exactly what datasets were identified in the import.
+If you were expecting a dataset to be in the import, but it wasn't found, this is a chance to find out why.
+Parsing issues such as missing data or duplicate datasets are often related to the matching criteria options.
+Sometimes the uniquely identifying information is not contained in the DICOM field it is supposed to be.
+That can lead to all series being put into one subject, or a new subject/study created for each series.
+There are so many ways in which data is organized and uniquely identified, so careful inspection of your data headers is important to select the right options.
+If you find that none of the available matching options work for your data, contact the NiDB development team because we want to cover all import formats!

+After you've selected the series you want to archive, click the Archive button.
+This will move the import to the next stage and queue the data to be archived.

+At the end of archiving, the import should have a complete status.
+If there are any errors, the import will be marked error and you can view the error messages.

 ## Automatic Import via DICOM receiver
+NiDB was originally designed to automatically import MRI data as it is collected on the scanner, so this method of import is the most robust.
+After each series is reconstructed on the MRI, it is automatically sent to a DICOM node (DICOM receiver running on NiDB).
+From there, NiDB parses incoming data and will automatically create the subject/enrollment/study/series for each DICOM file it receives.

+### Making DICOM Import More Efficient
+**Write mosaic images** - Depending on the MRI scanner, the option to write one DICOM file per slice or per volume may be available.
+On Siemens MRIs, there should be an option for EPI data to write mosaic images.
+For example, if your EPI volume has 36 slices, the scanner would normally write out 36 separate files, each with an entire DICOM header.
+If you select write mosaic images, it will write one DICOM file with one header for all 36 slices.
+If you have 1000 BOLD reps in a timeseries, this time savings can be significant.
+**Ignore phase encoding direction** - To read the phase encoding direction information from a Siemens DICOM file can require 3 passes to read the file, using 3 different parsers.
+Siemens contain a special section called the CSA header which contains information about phase encoding direction, and an ASCII text section which includes another phase encoding element, and the regular DICOM header information.
+Disabling the parsing of phase encoding direction can significantly speed up the archiving of DICOM files.

 ## Bulk Upload of non-MRI data